MARIAN PREPARES FOR AUGUST CLASSES

 While we are still unable to make final decisions for our end-of-year events, we have chosen to set dates for as many of these events as possible.
 We hope you’ll mark your calendar and join us in whatever format restrictions allow.

-- Prom: While unfortunate, cancelling Prom is a safety measure necessitated by social distancing protocols.
+- Prom: While unfortunate, Prom was cancelled as safety measure necessitated by social distancing protocols.

 - Candlelight: Live-streamed Virtual Program was held on May 21, 2020, 7 PM